There was a period not so long ago when knowledge managed to get itself a rather bad reputation in some educational circles…

 If knowledge is the foundation for understanding, then curriculum matters.
 Not just what we teach, but the order we teach it in, how often we return to it, and how deliberately we help students connect one idea to another.

-Knowledge-rich teaching doesn’t mean talking at students for an hour whilst they battle to keep their eyes open and their heads up.
+Knowledge-rich teaching doesn’t mean talking at students for an hour while they battle to keep their eyes open and their heads up.
 It means being precise about what students need to know so they can access the next idea.
 It means teaching vocabulary explicitly, choosing examples carefully, modelling expert thinking, checking for understanding, and giving students enough practice before expecting independence.

 Retrieval practice helps with this when it’s used thoughtfully.
-The point isn’t to catch students out or turn every lesson into a memory endurance sport.
+The idea isn’t to catch students out or turn every lesson into a memory endurance sport.
 The point is to make important knowledge more secure and readily available, so students can use it to make and hold onto connections when the learning becomes more demanding.

 If we want students to become confident, independent learners, we have to build the knowledge that makes independence possible.